logzio/logzio-java-sender/README.md

 ### Release notes
+ - 1.0.16
+   - add implementation for in memory queue
- - 1.0.12 - 1.0.15
+ - 1.0.12
    - separating https request from the sender
-   - add implementation for in memory queue
-   - add a builder for sender, http configuration, and buffers implementation
+   - add a builder for sender, http configuration, and queues implementation
  - 1.0.11 fix shaded
  - 1.0.10 add gzip compression
  - 1.0.9 add auto deploy